ncatlab/nlab-content/pages/2/2/0/5/5022/content.md

 The terminology often used refers to $W$ as the set of possible worlds.
 Its elements are sometimes called _worlds_, sometimes _states_, sometimes _points_, depending on the context and the whim of the writer.

 ## Models in Modal Logics ##
-To give the standard semantics of modal logics one needs the models.
+To give the standard (geometric) semantics of modal logics one needs the models.
 Again we look at the basic model language.

 +--{: .un_defn}
 ######Definition ######